 - Toss the veggies in a large bowl with 1 teaspoon of the herb mixture and a drizzle of olive oil.
 Brush the remaining herb mixture over the entire roast.

 - Place the vegetables around the pot roast in the pan.
-Roast in the preheated oven for 30-40 minutes or until an internal temperature of 135℉ is reached.
+Roast in the preheated oven for 30-40 minutes or until a meat thermometer shows an internal temperature of 135℉.
+(The total time will vary depending on the size of roast.)

 - Remove the eye of round beef roast from the oven and place on a carving board to rest.
 Tent the roast with aluminum foil and let rest at room temperature for at least 20 minutes.